openhab/openhab-docs/mainui/addons.md

 ## Bindings

 Bindings are used to connect and control hardware and online services.
-This section provides bindings from openHAB Distribution, which have been thoroughly reviewed by the maintainers of openHAB, as well as bindings from the Community Marketplace.
+This section provides both official bindings from the **openHAB Distribution**, which have been thoroughly reviewed by the maintainers of openHAB, as well as bindings independently released by the community on the **Community Marketplace**.
 If you want to know more about the marketplace, please read the following [Marketplace announcement](https://community.openhab.org/t/announcing-the-community-marketplace/127188).

 To learn more how to install add-ons read the [Add-ons tutorial]({{base}}/configuration/addons).